Horseshoe Curve (Pennsylvania): Construction

 In 1879, the remaining part of the mountain inside the curve was leveled to allow the construction of a park and observation area—the first built for viewing trains.
 As demand for train travel increased, a third track was added to the curve in 1898 and a fourth was added two years later.

-From around the 1860s to just before World War II passengers could ride to the PRR's Kittanning Point station near the curve.
+From around the 1860s to just before World War II, passengers could ride to the PRR's Kittanning Point station near the curve.
 Two branch railroads connected to the main line at Horseshoe Curve in the early 20th century; the Kittanning Run Railroad and the railroad owned by the Glen White Coal and Lumber Company followed their respective creeks to nearby coal mines.
 The Pennsylvania Railroad delivered empty hopper cars to the Kittanning Point station which the two railroads returned loaded with coal.
 In the early 1900s, locomotives could take on fuel and water at a coal trestle on a spur track across from the station.

-A reservoir was built at the apex of the Horseshoe Curve in 1887 for the city of Altoona; a second reservoir, below the first, was finished in 1896.
-The third reservoir, Lake Altoona, was completed by 1913.
+A reservoir was built at the apex of the Horseshoe Curve in 1887 for Altoona; a second reservoir, below the first, was finished in 1896.
+A third reservoir, Lake Altoona, was completed by 1913.
 A macadam road to the curve was opened in 1932 allowing access for visitors, and a gift shop was built in 1940.

-Horseshoe Curve was depicted in brochures, calendars and other promotional material; Pennsylvania Railroad stock certificates were printed with a vignette of it.
+Horseshoe Curve was depicted in brochures, calendars, and other promotional material; Pennsylvania Railroad stock certificates were printed with a vignette of it.
 The Pennsylvania pitted the scenery of Horseshoe Curve against rival New York Central Railroad's "Water Level Route" during the 1890s.
 A raised-relief, scale model of the curve was included as part of the Pennsylvania Railroad's exhibit at the 1893 World's Columbian Exposition in Chicago.
 Pennsylvania Railroad conductors were told to announce the Horseshoe Curve to daytime passengers—a tradition that continues aboard Amtrak trains.